 I’ve seen a few posts recently about the importance of PhD students using social media.

-While there may be some utility, for some students, in building a following on facebook, twitter or linkedin, I find it disturbing that some high-profile bloggers are talking about social media as if it is an essential tool for all PhD students.
+While there may be some utility, for some students, in building a following on facebook, twitter or linkedin, I find it disturbing that some high-profile bloggers are talking about social media as if they are essential tools for all PhD students.

 Part of the thinking is that the use of social media can help to build;